DanGodzich/Dash-Cryptocurrency-Case-Study/README.md

 On December 18, 2020, the U.S, Financial Crimes Enforcement Network (FinCEN) issued new proposed rules regarding crypto currencies.
 FinCEN is a division of the US Department of the Treasury that was formed in 1990 as part of the Bank Secrecy Act, a measure to combat money laundering by terrorist and criminal organizations.

-In that proposed rule, FinCEN proposed cryptocurrency exchanges would have to keep records of Crypto Wallet transaction above $3000.
+In that [proposed](https://www.fincen.gov/news/news-releases/fincen-extends-comment-period-rule-aimed-closing-anti-money-laundering) rule, FinCEN wants cryptocurrency exchanges to keep records of Crypto Wallet transaction above $3000.
 For amounts of $10,000 or more the exchanges would have to report the transaction to FinCEN.

 Most of the cryptocurrency domain is pushing back on the proposed rule change as unworkable.
 But that is not the main problem coming from FinCEN for Dash.